smogelmose/smogelmose/README.md

 👨🏻‍🏭 I create things with Raspberry Pi.\
 🎓 I'm AWS Certified with an AP Degree in Multimedia Design and Communication.\
 🦄 I study generative art in Processing p5.js.\
-🐍 I build things in Python.\
+🐍 I build things with Python.\
 ☕️ I enjoy a damn good cup of coffee.\
 🧘🏻‍♂️ I believe in taking a deep breath to deal with overwhelm.\
 🧗🏻‍♂️ I believe in agile principles.\